 The following table sets out a non-exhaustive sample of the risks faced by the Council in its property ownership and management.
-These risks have been reflected in the Council's approach to day-to-day property management as discussed in Section 2.6 above.
+These risks should trigger management processes and actions and have been reflected in the Council's approach to day-to-day property management as discussed in Section 2.6 above.

 The Council maintains a Strategic Risk Register (SRR) for the main corporate risks faced by the Council.
-The only risk from the table that is reflected in the SRR is that of failure to address energy efficiency of buildings.
+The only risk from the table that is currently reflected in the SRR is that of failure to address energy efficiency of buildings.